• Free shipping on all orders

 hepper cat paw divider

-The United States Department of Agriculture (USDA) and Food and Drug Administration (FDA) are the agencies responsible for regulating what is acceptable for human consumption, as well as overseeing the manufacturing safety and labeling of pet food.
-These agencies partner with the Association of American Feed Control Officials (AAFCO) to define regulatory requirements and proper labeling for pet products.
+The United States Department of Agriculture (USDA) and Food and Drug Administration (FDA) are the agencies responsible for regulating what is acceptable for human consumption, as well as overseeing the manufacturing safety and labeling of food.
+These agencies, along with the Association of American Feed Control Officials (AAFCO), define regulatory requirements and proper labeling for pet products.

 • The USDA defines which ingredients or products are edible or inedible for humans, and based on this, the AAFCO’s slightly out-of-date definition recognizes human-grade as equivalently human-edible.